 The meeting expressed its great debt to Hilary Rifkind, who has served more than a full term as Chair, and elected Micheline Brannan to succeed her.
 Also elected were Fiona Brodie as Vice-Chair and Simon Dover as Hon Secretary.

-The meeting welcomed the appointment of Peter Spiers to the post of Scotland Director of the JLC.
+The meeting welcomed the appointment of Peter Speirs to the post of Scotland Director of the JLC.
 Peter has previously worked for a number of front-bench politicians at both Holyrood and Westminster, and says he has been passionate about the community for as long as he's been involved in politics.
 His remit will be to support the advocacy work done by SCoJeC and the Glasgow Jewish Representative Council, and we have been involved at every stage of his appointment, which was the unanimous choice of the three organisations.

 SCoJeC’s new Chair, Micheline Brannan, said: "It is a great honour to have been elected as Chair of SCoJeC.

-After 7 years on the Council I am still learning the full extent of SCoJeC's reach and impact on Scottish public affairs and within the Jewish community, thanks to the tireless work of our Director, Ephraim Borowski, and his team, and I am delighted that the Jewish Leadership Council has appointed Peter Spiers as Scotland Director to strengthen the capacity of SCoJeC and the Glasgow Rep Council to respond to the challenges ahead.
+After 7 years on the Council I am still learning the full extent of SCoJeC's reach and impact on Scottish public affairs and within the Jewish community, thanks to the tireless work of our Director, Ephraim Borowski, and his team, and I am delighted that the Jewish Leadership Council has appointed Peter Speirs as Scotland Director to strengthen the capacity of SCoJeC and the Glasgow Rep Council to respond to the challenges ahead.
 For my part I will do all I can to build on the example set by my predecessor Hilary Rifkind in taking SCoJeC forward."

 Click here to read the AGM reports and annual accounts.